Learn something new every day

 Infections and sicknesses are often to blame for one's vomiting.
 These conditions can upset the gastrointestinal system.
 Sometimes, an infection that causes shortness of breath may also lead to nausea by causing oxygen deprivation.

-Vomiting is not always caused by an illness.
+Throwing up is not always caused by an illness.
 Pregnancy is another common cause of this symptom.
 Feeling nauseous during pregnancy is often referred to as “morning sickness.”
 It usually occurs most frequently during the early months of pregnancy.

 Side effects of medications may also lead to nausea and vomiting.
 Patients who experience side effects from drugs should contact their doctor for advice.
 Cancer patients often throw up when they undergo chemotherapy or other cancer drugs as well.